Chevalley-Monk formulas for bow varieties: Stable bases in the separated case

-\begin{remark} Set As explained in \cite[Corollary 6.6]{botta2023mirror}, the bow variety $\mathcal C(\mathcal D)$ can be $\mathbb T$-equivariantly embedded into the partial flag variety $T^\ast F(r_1,\ldots,r_M;n)$.
-It can be shown that the $\mathbb T$-equivariant K-theory class of the normal bundle of this embedding is constant and its positive (resp. negative) part with respect to any choice of chamber equals the positive (resp. negative) part of $[N_{\mathcal D}]$. \end{remark}
+\begin{remark} Set As explained in \cite[Corollary~6.6]{botta2023mirror}, the bow variety $\mathcal C(\mathcal D)$ can be $\mathbb T$-equivariantly embedded into the partial flag variety $T^\ast F(R_1,\ldots,R_M;n)$.
+As shown in \cite[Corollary~9.53]{wehrhanphd}, the $\mathbb T$-equivariant K-theory class of the normal bundle of this embedding is a sum of classes of trivial bundles.
+Its positive (resp.~negative) part with respect to any choice of chamber equals the positive (resp.~negative) part of $[N_{\mathcal D}]$. \end{remark}

-Recall from Corollary~\ref{cor:PropertiesTautologicalBundlesSeparated} that for all $U_j\in\mathrm{b}(\mathcal D)$, we have an isomorphism of $\mathbb T$-equivariant vector bundles $ \xi_{U_j^-} \cong \bigoplus_{i=j+1}^N \bigoplus_{l=0}^{c_i-1} h^{-l} \mathbb C_{U_i}$.
-Thus, the positive (resp. negative) part of $N_{\mathcal D}$ with respect to a choice of chamber $\mathfrak C$ can be easily read off from the definition.
+Recall from Corollary~\ref{cor:PropertiesTautologicalBundlesSeparated} that for all $U_j\in\mathrm{b}(\mathcal D)$, we have an isomorphism of $\mathbb T$-equivariant vector bundles $ \xi_{U_j^+} \cong \bigoplus_{i=j+1}^N \bigoplus_{l=0}^{c_i-1} h^{-l} \mathbb C_{U_i}$.
+Thus, the positive (resp.~negative) part of $N_{\mathcal D}$ with respect to a choice of chamber $\mathfrak C$ can be easily read off from the definition.
 For instance, if $\mathfrak C$ equals the antidominant chamber $\mathfrak C_-$ then $N_{\mathcal D,\mathfrak C_-}^\pm$ are given as follows:

 \begin{prop} We have